MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ### -Stream

-Indicates that the cmdlet sends the strings for each object separately.
+Indicates that the cmdlet sends a separate string for each object.
 By default, the strings for each object are accumulated and sent as a single string.

-To use the **Stream** parameter, type `-Stream` or its alias, `ost`.

 ```yaml
 Type: SwitchParameter